Amateur Radio Bits & Bobs

 A brief introduction

-...to the website of G7SYW, my name is Roger, I currently live in the county of Devon which is in the South-West of the UK, in Locator square IO80.
+To the ramblings of G7SYW.
+My name is Roger, I currently live near to the town of Honiton, in the county of Devon which is in the South-West of the UK.
+This is in Locator square IO80.
 The website is based around my hobby of amateur radio.

 I’ve had a keen interest in radio and most things electrical and electronic in general since about the age of nine or ten.
-I was always fascinated by listening to the foreign stations on a shortwave radio, and learnt a lot from watching a friend of my fathers’ fiddling about with various valves and components to bring “dead” radios back to life.
+I was always fascinated by listening to the foreign stations on a shortwave radio.
+I learnt a lot from watching a friend of my fathers’ fiddling about with various valves and components to bring “dead” radios back to life.

 My introduction to amateur radio

 It started with CB…